ay5710/MLOps/README.md

 - Total number of reviews + graph of their publication date
 - Average grade + graph of its evolution over time
 - For each sentiment + overall sentiment: average score + histogram
+- The possibility to add or remove movies
 - ...

 ### To do
-- Add a function to remove movies
-- Autocleaning of S3 directory => keep lonly the 5 last files for each table => lacks permissions?
-- Implement consistency checks for the results of scrapping and API calls
-- Offer the possibility to add new movies from the dashboard, preferably without too many reviews to reduce processing times
-- *Optionnal:* use [enlighten](https://python-enlighten.readthedocs.io/en/stable/index.html) for progress bars
-- *Optionnal:* switch from GPT to Gemini
 - *Optionnal:* use ArgoCD
 - *Optionnal:* create an API

 ### Checklist
-- The project is well structured
 - The code is formatted properly => use Flake8
-- The code is documented
 - Logs are collected
-- A test procedure is available => select an old movie with 2-3 reviews to run the code on
+- A test procedure is available
-- A Docker container is provided with postgresql install

 ### Improvements
 Which could have been done but have not...
 - Use playwright for scrapping (more flexible than Selenium)
 - Parallelize by running 1 main script per movie => would have require to move the db to asynchronous
-- Implement (more) tests => but the log is already quite verbose
+- Implement (more) tests
+- Create different clients able to track different movies, with a logging interface to the dashboard